baderouaich/BitmapPlusPlus/README.md

 ## Integration

 You can either download the header file and use it your project directly, or you can leverage CMake for this.
-The library can be easily integrated with FetchContent or through CPM.
-An example of CPM integration can be found [here](integration_tests/cpm).
+The library can be easily integrated with FetchContent or through CPM.<br>
+An example of CPM integration can be found [here](integration_tests/cpm).<br>
+An example of FetchContent integration can be found [here](integration_tests/fetchcontent).

 ## Examples
 <strong>Random Pixel Colors</strong>